DarkoDamjanovic/SolidRock.AppTemplate.iOS/README.md

 This approach leads to a possible code coverage of 100% at unit testing for all presentation logic and business logic.

 ![SolidRock](https://github.com/DarkoDamjanovic/SolidRock.AppTemplate.iOS/blob/master/codecoverage.png "SolidRock")

+# The Facade Design Pattern

+The Facade design pattern can be used to simplify usage of more complex functionality.
+Additionally strong dependencies to multiple services are reduced.
+Some examples would be:

+- having a specific type of persistence solution, e.g. a Realm Database.
+The correct solution would be not to create a 'RealmService' and use it from everywhere in code but to create an facade 'PersistenceService'.
+The interface of this facade should be agnostic to the used persistence method.
+There should be no 'Realm' specific datatypes in the interface at all.
+So later on 'Realm' could be replaced at a single point with 'Sqlite' if needed (or anything else).
+The user of the 'PersistenceService' does not need to know at all what is hidden behind the implementation.
+The only thing he needs to know it that his data will be persisted (by any means appropriate).

+ - having multiple Analytics Services in the App.
+For example Mixpanel, Adjust and Fabric.
+It is not a good idea to create services for each of them and then use them thru the whole App.
+The better solution is to create a facade 'AnalyticsService' and behind this all other used analytics services are hidden.

+# The Publish-Subscribe Design Pattern

+The publish-subscribe design pattern is in iOS already implemented thru the NSNotification class. (which is a flavor of Observer pattern) Clients can subscripe to specific topics and will get notified on updates.
+Use this to further improve loose coupling in the whole system.
+As publishers need not to know anything of the subscribers it get's really easy to exchange them as needed.
+It is also perfectly fine for testing implementations like this.
+One can even create his own NSNotificationCenters for unit tests.

 # Storyboards